Zudest/KingdomDuels/content/rules.md

     - **Sealed**: Is sealed through magic or other means.
     - **Slumbering**: Is sleeping or in a deep slumber.
     - **Thunderblast**: Is able to attack with electricity or magic of the electric type.
+    - **Union**: Is made of unions or able to naturally merge with other creatures of the same type.

 - **(Alter Monster Types)**: A specific group of types that is exclusive to Alter Monsters.
     - **Ascended**: A monster that embraces the holy power to its fullest and is transformed by it.